 - In 1996, The Beach Boys released Stars and Stripes, Vol. 1, an album featuring them singing re-recordings of their hits as duets with Country Music stars.
 After the album was ripped apart by critics, any future installments were scrapped.

 - David Bowie's 1996 concept album 1.
 Outside was planned to be the first of a 3-album set.
-However, his next album was the unrelated drum-and-bass-influenced excursion Earthling, and with his passing in 2016, the set will never be completed.
+The second planned album in the set, 2.
+Contamination, was never finished and his next album was the unrelated drum-and-bass-influenced excursion Earthling.
+Although Bowie thought about returning to finish the trilogy a few times over the years, he ultimately never did; With his passing in 2016, the set will never be completed.

 - 2008 saw the release of OMFGG Ė Original Music Featured on Gossip Girl No. 1.
 By the time the series ended four years later, there was still no sign of No. 2 (compare to One Tree Hill racking up four albums and Grey's Anatomy having five).